mirko-pagliai/cakephp-assets/README.md

     $ composer require --prefer-dist mirko-pagliai/assets

-Then, edit `APP/config/bootstrap.php` to load the plugin:
+You have to edit `APP/config/bootstrap.php` to load the plugin:

     Plugin::load('Assets', ['bootstrap' => TRUE]);

-By default the plugin uses the `APP/webroot/assets` directory to save the assets files.
+By default the plugin uses the `APP/webroot/assets` directory to save the asset files.
 So you have to create the directory and make it writable:

     $ mkdir webroot/assets && chmod 775 webroot/assets

+If you want to use a different directory, read below.

+## Configuration
+The plugin is configured with some constants.
+You can find these constants into `PLUGIN/config/constants.php`.
-You can change this directory by defining `ASSETS` and `ASSETS_WWW` constants until the plugin is loaded.
-For example:
+To change the behavior of the plugin, you have to define these constants in your bootstrap, before the plugin is loaded.

+Example:

     define('ASSETS', WWW_ROOT.'custom_assets');
 	define('ASSETS_WWW', '/custom_assets');
+    define('FORCE_ASSETS', TRUE);
     Plugin::load('Assets', ['bootstrap' => TRUE]);

-By default assets will be used only if debugging is off.
-If you want that assets are always used, even when the debugging is on, define `FORCE_ASSETS` the constant until the plugin is loaded.
-For example:

-    define('FORCE_ASSETS', TRUE);
+Note that the plugin sets the executables for *clean-css* and *UglifyJS 2* using the Unix `which` command.
+If you want to set other executables or if you cannot use the `which` command, you have to define these constants in your bootstrap, before the plugin is loaded.

+Example:

+	define('CLEANCSS_BIN', '/full/path/to/cleancss');
+	define('UGLIFYJS_BIN', '/full/path/to/uglifyjs'));
     Plugin::load('Assets', ['bootstrap' => TRUE]);